rwebster85/algoteach.com/tools/RichPyBuild/README.md

 # RichPyBuild

-A tool for creating ZIP archivees of folders, configurable to excludes files, folders, or file types.
+A tool for creating ZIP archives of folders, configurable to excludes files, folders, or file types.

 ## Requirements